New Colocation Build-Outs

 Consider this.

 In the year 2000, there were approximately fifteen million servers.
-That grew in 2005 to twenty seven million servers installed worldwide, and it took approximately $100 Billion to manage them.
+That grew in 2005 to twenty seven million servers installed worldwide.
 By the end of 2009, there were thirty five million servers.
 That’s an increase of eight million servers in just four years!
 What did these eight million additional servers consume in power?
-Any guess how many servers are currently installed worldwide and how much power they’ll consume in 2022?
+And look where we were in 2022.

 A single CPU processor can consume as much as most standard light fixtures).
 Older data centers were designed to support four kilowatts per rack, but current requirements can be significantly higher.
 Cooling all these servers adds an additional expense.